* This is the Consumer Version. *

 Coccidioidomycosis occurs in two forms:

 Most people with acute primary coccidioidomycosis have no symptoms.
 If symptoms develop, they appear 1 to 3 weeks after people are infected.
 Symptoms are usually mild and often flu-like.
 They include a cough, fever, chills, chest pain, and sometimes shortness of breath.
-The cough may produce sputum and occasionally blood.
-Some people develop desert rheumatism, which includes inflammation of the surface of the eye (conjunctivitis) and joints (arthritis) and formation of skin nodules (erythema nodosum).
-These effects, which can be painful, are allergic reactions to the fungus and usually imply that people are fighting off the fungus effectively.
+The cough may produce sputum and occasionally, when lung infection is severe, blood.

 Although drug treatment can be effective in localized infections (for example, in the skin, bones, or joints), relapses often occur after treatment is stopped.
-Treatment must therefore be continued for years, often for life.
+Usually, people with a weakened immune system and people who have had meningitis must take drugs for years, often for life.

 Generic NameSelect Brand Names